xlaurahu/CorrDiffSCIL/README.md

 ## Important Prerequisites

-In order to deploy CorrDiff NIM, you need to be added to a namespace in NRP Nautilus hypercluster.
+In order to deploy CorrDiff NIM, you need to be added to a namespace in the NRP Nautilus hypercluster.
 You also need `kubectl` and `kubelogin` from Kubernetes for pulling the container from the NIM.

 If you are currently not in a namespace, please contact your admin.
 To install `kubectl` and gain access to the GPU clusters, follow the instructions [HERE](https://github.com/xlaurahu/CorrDiffSCIL/blob/main/Kubernetes.md).